-Since the start of the Formula 1 World Championship in 1950, 71 race tracks have hosted a Grand Prix race.
-Silverstone, the venue for the first Formula 1 GP, has featured on the F1 schedule almost ever since, but many former F1 tracks have disappeared from the Grand Prix calendar.
-With the globalization of Formula One racing, new countries have joined, and Asia and Eastern Europe now usualy have their own F1 fixtures.
+Since the start of the Formula 1 World Championship in 1950, 76 tracks have hosted a Grand Prix race, with Las Vegas set to add to that tally in 2023.
+Silverstone, the venue for the first Formula 1 GP, has featured on the F1 schedule almost ever since but many former F1 tracks have disappeared from the Grand Prix calendar.
+With the globalization of Formula One racing, new countries have joined and Asia and Eastern Europe now have their own F1 fixtures.

 Grand Prix dates and circuits